Andrew-Chen-Wang/cookiecutter-django-ec2-github/README.rst

    You can read about creating subnets here: https://docs.aws.amazon.com/vpc/latest/userguide/working-with-vpcs.html#AddaSubnet
    You can read more about the CIDR blocks here: https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Subnets.html#vpc-sizing-ipv4

+4. Once you've created your subnets, click one subnet, press Actions, press View details, press Modify auto-assign IP settings, and enable auto-assign IPv4 addresses.
-4. Once you've created your subnet, go to the Internet Gateway tab and press Create internet gateway.
+   Do this for each subnet.
+Go to the Internet Gateway tab and press Create internet gateway.
 The name can just be your project's name.
 Press Create.
 5. There should be a banner at the top saying "Attach to a VPC".
 If not, go to your internet gateway.
 On the top right, there should be a button saying "Action."
 Press